You show up to your boat after a storm… and the cover is sagging with water.

 What’s the main disadvantages of a boat cover pump?

-While the boat cover pump does have a built in battery, to effectively utilize a boat cover pump, you’ll need to ensure you have enough sunshine to have the pump automatically charge while you’re away.
+The main limitation of a boat cover pump is power—most rely on sunlight to recharge.
 If you park your boat in a shaded area, the pump may not be able to charge effectively.